 Prior to InSites, Carol held senior leadership roles at Motorola, including Senior Director of Business Development, Director of Portfolio Strategy & Development and Director of Product Line Management, and as Managing Director at a consultancy offering strategy, marketing and operational expertise to startup businesses.

-Dan Schulz is responsible for the technical guidance and direction of overall system architecture, as well as leadership within InSites technical teams and across partner systems to ensure InSites solutions continue to meet the complex and evolving needs of the healthcare market.
+Derrick Olson is responsible for the technical guidance and direction of overall system architecture, as well as leadership within InSites technical teams and across partner systems to ensure InSites solutions continue to meet the complex and evolving needs of the healthcare market.

 James Burgum co-founded Arthur Ventures in 2007 and serves as Managing Partner where he is responsible for the day-to-day operations of the firm.
 Prior to founding Arthur Ventures, James was a founding team-member of the North Dakota Trade Office, a public-private partnership that assists North Dakota companies in connecting with international business partners and customers.